almayor/lavka-rs-contest/README.md

       return feature_df
 ```

-Then you can switch on this feature generator by adding its name to `config.get('features')`.
+Then you can switch on this feature generator by adding its name to `config.get('feature_generators')`.
 Similarly, to add a new target alternative, register them as:

 ```python